fly-apps/coredns/README.md

 ## Domain registrar

-You will need to configure two parameters with your domain registrar:
+We will need to configure two parameters with our domain registrar:
 1) The nameservers
 2) Glue records which provide a binding from nameservers to IP

 ### Nameservers
 The registrar should provide a configuration field for the nameservers which we have defined: `ns1.example.com` and `ns2.example.com`.
-Configure those now.
+We will configure that now.

 ### Glue records

 You may have noticed that if `ns1.example.com` is supposed to serve name-to-IP mappings for `example.com`, and `ns1.example.com` is itself part of `example.com`, how should a client find the IP of `ns1.example.com`?
 The answer is "glue records", which provide an explicit name-to-IP mapping for your nameservers.
 These are configured with your registrar and allow the circular dependency to be broken.

-The registrar should provide you with a way to configure this mapping.
-You should configure the hostname and IP pair for each of your nameservers as follows:
+The registrar should provide a way to configure this mapping.
+We will configure the hostname and IP pair for each of the nameservers as follows:

 ```
 hostname         IP